deiteris/api-contractor/extension/README.md

 Currently opened API file can be previewed with the API Console.
 A command to invoke API file preview is `ALS: Preview current API file`.

+#### API format conversion

+The `API Contractor: Convert current API file` command allows converting currently opened API file.
+When the command is invoked, the pick menu will appear with supported conversion formats.
+After the conversion is done, a new API file in selected format will appear.

+Note:

+* Due to the differences between formats, some format-specific features may be lost or preserved as metadata that needs to be post-processed.

+* Unused types will be lost during the conversion.

+* If there is a file with the same name as the resulting API file, it will be overwritten.

 ### UI elements

 #### Status bar for the currently selected root API file